Global Tax Alert (News from Americas Tax Center) | 21 October 2013

 The dictamen fiscal (tax report) would remain as an option for businesses with more than MxP$100 million of gross revenue, MxP$79 million of total assets or more than 300 employees.
 The annual detailed reporting requirements included in the Original Proposal were maintained for other taxpayers.

 The joint liability for shareholders with respect to taxes of a company was amended.
-Under the Revised Proposal, shareholders would be held jointly liable for the taxes of a corporate entity, in proportion to each shareholder’s interest in the company, for certain types of non-compliance.
-This rule only applies to shareholders or groups of shareholders that exercise effective control.
+Under the Revised Proposal, shareholders would be held jointly liable for the taxes of a corporate entity, in proportion to each shareholder's interest in the company, for certain types of non-compliance.
+This rule only applies in the case of shareholders or groups of shareholders that exercise effective control.
 The Revised Proposal includes a definition of effective control.

 The requirement to maintain an electronic mailbox for taxes and correspond with the tax authorities electronically remains a provision of the Revised Proposal.
 The monthly electronic reporting of “accounting” is also still included in the Revised Proposal without detail as to what would be required.

 Oil and Gas taxation: One of the tax reform's missing discussions